xenharmonic-devs/sonic-weave/documentation/dsl.md

 I've switched around C# and Db because now the effect of the sharp is much more mellow.
 It's only worth `1\19` or around `63.158 c` here.
 Systems where the fifth is flatter than in 12ed2 are often nicer to notate and perform because the sharps and flats are close to the corresponding natural pitches and don't cross over like they do in Pythagorean tuning or even sharper systems.

-[^1]: *By default* is too soft an expression here.
-That's what the sharp sign does, *period*.
-Tempering applies to values as they are specified and only makes it seem that `#` narrows from `113.685 c` down to `100.0 c` when a scale is tempered to 12-tone equal using `12@` at the bottom.

 ### Double accidentals

 Double accidentals are straightforward enough. `C##4` is twice as far from `C4` as `C#4` is.
 In Pythagorean tuning that's a pitch distance of about 227.370 cents.
 Another spelling for `##` is `x` standing in for `𝄪` which is also valid in SonicWeave.